5 Steps to Take If You Want to Transfer Business Ownership

 1. Assemble a Team of Advisors

-If you’re considering ownership transfer, the first step is to hire the right team of advisors.
+If you’re considering an ownership transfer, the first step is to hire the right team of advisors.
 At a minimum, you’ll want to hire an attorney and financial advisor to help you determine the best approach.
 Because the paperwork can be complex, working with the right legal and financial team will help you navigate the process.

 2. Get a Business Valuation

 Before transferring ownership, it’s a good idea to have your business valued by an independent third party.
 If you’re selling your business, a reliable valuation will ensure that you receive a fair price in return.

 Knowing your business’s value is beneficial in numerous situations, whether or not the transaction ultimately takes place.
 It’s essential to know your business’s value when in the following situations: